Knowledge Equivalence in Digital Twins of Intelligent Systems: Knowledge Equivalence

 \subsubsection{Model Drift}

-Similar to the discussion in \cite{Esfahani2013}, model drift refers to changes made in the digital twin not being reflected in the real world and vice versa.
+Similar to the discussion in \cite{Esfahani2013}, model drift refers to changes made in the DT not being reflected in the real world and vice versa.
 Note that model drift is not the same as the temporal deviation.
-The digital twin may modify the virtual system and synchronise the same changes in the physical system, but the synchronisation may fail, causing the two systems to drift apart.
-To give an example, the digital twin instructs a virtual robot to carry a parcel to a new location in the simulation, and then intends to synchronise the same action with the physical robot.
+The DT may modify the virtual system and synchronise the same changes in the physical system, but the synchronisation may fail, causing the two systems to drift apart.
+To give an example, the DT instructs a virtual robot to carry a parcel to a new location in the simulation, and then intends to synchronise the same action to the physical robot.
 However, during the operation of the physical robot, the parcel drops halfway during transportation.
-Without additional verification, the digital twin believes the parcel in the physical world has been transported successfully to the desired destination.
-The aggregation of this type of deviations over time will cause the model to drastically deviate from the physical world.
+Without additional verification, the DT believes the parcel in the physical world has been transported successfully to the desired destination.
+The aggregation of this type of deviation over time will cause the model to drastically deviate from the physical world.
 To detect this deviation, we need data from various additional sources to verify the synchronisation.
 In the above example, a camera can be installed on the robot to monitor the condition of the parcel as a means of verification.

+Anticipation of the above threats can be incorporated into the design of knowledge equivalence methods in order to mitigate possible deviation during runtime.
+In addition, these threats can be valid assumptions for the controlled experimental evaluation of DT system prototypes.
+This paper also uses combinations of threats to evaluate the knowledge equivalence-checking method proposed in the next section.